SFU-CMPT-201/a0-pub/README.md

       Classroom repo for the assignment. `git commit` requires a commit message, and in the above, "A0 submission" is the commit message.
 You are free to replace it with your own message. `git log` shows commit messages.
+    * Normally, you should avoid using `git add .` since it's going to blindly `git add` all the files.
+Instead, you should pick and choose the correct files that you want to add and list them separately, e.g., `git add <file0> <file1> ...`.
+The only reason we're doing `git add .` in this assignment is that for some students, this is the first time using `git` and the command-line interface and we want to simplify the submission for them.
     * If you'd like to back up what you have been doing at any point, you can enter the above commands even when you are not ready to submit.
 Again, the above commands push your files to your remote GitHub Classroom repo for the assignment.